gvwilson/thirdbit/src/fiction/iffy/index.md

 and frog-marched her back into examination room.
 "You tell 'im!"

-Iffy and the Marines reached the destination a few minutes later.
+Iffy and the Marines reached their destination a few minutes later.
-Iffy swallowed back nausea as one of the Marines slid the heavy door open to reveal a windowless room that held nothing except a cot and a toilet.
+Iffy swallowed back nausea as one of the Marines slid a heavy door open to reveal a windowless room that held nothing except a cot and a toilet.
-"Are you all right?" the other one asked.
+"Are you all right, citizen?" the other one asked.

 "'m fine," she said brusquely.

 Doctor Johel gestured at the cot.
 "Get some rest,"
-she said.
+she said, not unkindly.
 "Someone will bring you a snack while we get everything set up."
-Once again Iffy heard the lock on a door click with her on the wrong side of it.
+Iffy heard the lock on the door click as the doctor and the Marines left.

 She sat on the cot instead of lying down and closed her eyes.
 The lock—it was mechanical,